VivKatara/SmartShuffle/README.md

 ## Frontend - React Native App

-Max and Jalen can you put stuff here? thx :)

 #### Starting the App (after installing React Native)
 * This assumes you have XCode properly installed.
 * run `pod install` from `mobile/ios/` directory